 Why and how should I report my pregnancy?

 When the pregnancy test finally shows the result that you have been hoping for, a lot of things will probably go through your mind: Is it true?
 Boy or girl?
 What will the future be like?
 After this, it is, however, also time to think about a few practical things.
-If you have conceived with the help of donor sperm from Cryos, this includes to report your pregnancy to us.
+If you have conceived with the help of donor sperm from Cryos, this includes reporting your pregnancy to us.
 In the following, we will guide you as to how, when and why to do this.

 Why should I report my pregnancy?

 At Cryos, we simply love to hear about babies that are on their way.
 This is the best part of our job, and what gets us up in the morning!
-So we would of course love to hear from you, when you become pregnant.
+So we would, of course, love to hear from you when you become pregnant.
 Moreover, pregnancy reporting is important in order for us to track the number of pregnancies obtained by each of our donors.
 This way we are able to ensure that the Pregnancy Quota of the donor in question is not exceeded.
 If you have bought a Quota Reservation, it will be replaced by a place in the total quota.

 How should I report my pregnancy?

 If your fertility clinic has taken care of ordering straws for your treatment, the clinic will also report your pregnancy to us.
 If you have ordered the straws yourself, you will have to report your pregnancy to both your clinic and to Cryos.

 To report your pregnancy to Cryos, you should log in to your account on our website.
 Under “Pregnancies” it is possible to register your pregnancy.
 The option only appears when you have completed an order.